 A moto can be had for between $3 and $6 one-way.
 If you’re happy to drive yourself, you can rent a moto in Kampot or Kep for between $4 and $7 per day.

-Taxis provide a smoother if less authentic journey between Kep and Kampot.
+Taxis provide a smoother journey between Kep and Kampot.
 As with most taxis in Cambodia, expect an older model Toyota Camry that seats four passengers (but not if you have as many large suitcases).
-The cost to take a taxi between Kep and Kampot is $20, and your guesthouse or any local travel agent can book one for you.
-The will start the negotiation at $30 or $25, but the going rate is still $20.
+A private taxi will cost $20, but you will need to negotiate to get to that price.
+You can book a private taxi online in advance for a few dollars more.
 The trip takes about thirty minutes.

 For a more scenic way to get from Kampot to Kep, the Crab Shuttle is a daily boat (weather permitting).
 The trip takes about two hours and costs $9.50 one-way and $13.50 return.
 The Crab Shuttle is more than just transport; you can buy drinks on the boat and enjoy the scenic cruise.
 The boat times mean you can spend the day in Kep and head back to Kampot for dinner.